Dads-To-Be Conception To 12 Weeks-9

 However, it’s also important to remember there are 1001 ways to skin a cat so together you can pay attention to detail by discussing what you would both like.
 Sometimes people will say ‘You have to compromise’.
 Yes, that’s true but what do you mean by the word ‘compromise’?
 Think about how you use that word.

 - Some people think ‘compromise’ is when one person gives up something this time and the other person gives up something next time.
 This ‘I sacrifice then you sacrifice and we both build resentment’.

 - Other people think ‘compromise’ means that both people have to give up something.
 That also builds resentment.
-This is ‘both sacrifice and build resentment’.
+This is ‘both sacrifice and builds resentment’.

 However, there are 1001 ways to skin a cat and both of you should be able to figure out a resolution that both of you are comfortable with.
 This builds healthy relationships.

 - ‘Compromise’ actually means finding an acceptable solution for both people.
 This is the ‘win-win’.